A historical cohort with de-identified linked hospital and administrative data.

 The study cohort comprised patients who: were aged 18 years and older at the time of index admission; were admitted to a NSW public hospital between 2005/6 and 2013/14; discharged from hospital to the community (reflecting the focus on potentially avoidable admissions which are considered manageable through timely and effective community health care); and had one or more of the following selected ICD-10 defined ambulatory care sensitive (ACS) chronic conditions as a principle diagnosis: diabetic complications, asthma, angina, hypertension, congestive heart failure (CHF) and/or chronic obstructive pulmonary disease (COPD; including Bronchiectasis) (Additional File 1).
 These chronic conditions were selected as they are highly prevalent among Aboriginal people and an admission to hospital relating to these chronic conditions is considered potentially avoidable through health promotion, preventative measures, or timely access to non-hospital care such as through community health care.[3, 4]

-The data provided by CHEREL was for the purpose of an overarching analysis project exploring unplanned readmissions and frequent avoidable admissions (this study) amongst Aboriginal and non-Aboriginal people.
+The data provided by CHEREL was for the purpose of an overarching analysis project exploring unplanned readmissions and frequent avoidable admissions amongst Aboriginal and non-Aboriginal people (this study).
 The data provided was restricted to age 18 years and older, and to a selection of chronic conditions (cardiovascular disease, chronic respiratory disease, diabetes and renal disease).
 The Aboriginal sample included all APDC patients who met this age and chronic disease criteria, had at least one record during the study period, and were documented as Aboriginal and/or Torres Strait Islander on any APDC record.
 This method was considered the most accurate method available for retrieving Aboriginal status.
 The level of correct reporting of Aboriginal status in the APDC has been reported to be 90.7% (95% CI 84.6–94.2).
 A non-Aboriginal comparison sample was selected by using an equal number of randomly sampled patients who met the age and chronic disease criteria and were not documented as Aboriginal and/or Torres strait Islander on any records.
 RBDM fact of death pertaining to the sample were included in the final dataset.

 The APDC and RBDM data were provided in a de-identified format by CHEREL.
 This study’s cohort eligibility criteria (as described above in the Study Cohort section) were applied to the data.
 Duplicate records were excluded.
 Periods of care were defined as overlapping episodes of care and sequential transfers were considered in order to define the start and end dates for the period of continuous hospital care.
 A period of care ended with discharge from hospital.
 If a patient was discharged and then readmitted the same day, this represented the next period of care.
 Periods of care in the year of an individual’s death were included in the analysis.
 Periods of care are referred to as admissions for the remainder of this paper.
 Two datasets were prepared for analysis: an un-aggregated database of admissions with a defined ACS ICD code (n=31,836) and an aggregated dataset of counts of the number of avoidable admissions for each patient by financial year, and whether they were planned or unplanned admissions (n=22,802).